NukeBase

 • Use "0.0.0.0" to accept connections from any IP

 Important: Call startDB() only once at the end of your server configuration.
 This function initializes and starts the database server with all configured domains and settings.
 Multiple calls to startDB() can cause resource conflicts and unexpected behavior.
-Once you've defined all your domains, middleware, triggers, and functions, finish with a single call to startDB() to launch your server.
+Once you've defined all your domains, middleware, triggers, and functions, finish with a single call to startDB() to launch your server this will create one database. that is accesible from all the domains.

 Complete Server Example